 Chatsworth Metrolink Station,10046 Old Depot Plaza Rd. (one block west of Canoga Ave.)
 Bus stop is in parking lot.

 Lot 7 Torrance (Line 657) – 3:45, 4:00, 4:15 & 4:30 pm

 Wilson Community Park, 2000 North Crenshaw Blvd. (between Carson St. and Sepulveda Blvd.)
 Entrance to parking lot is off Jefferson St.

 Lot 10 Lakewood (Line 660) – 3:30, 4:00 & 4:30 pm

 Lakewood Center Mall (Lakewood Blvd. and Candlewood St.).
 Parking area is off Candlewood St. and Graywood Ave.
 Bus departs across from Hometown Buffet.

 Lot 14 Rowland Heights (Line 665) – 3:30 & 4:30 pm

 Schabarum Regional Park, 17250 E. Colima Rd. and Azusa Ave. (parking off Colima Rd.).
 Bus stop in parking lot.

 ◎ Shuttle tickets are not available in advance.

-Round-trip cost: only $6 per person.
-Available in advance through Ticketmaster (available online and by phone until two weeks prior to concert, convenience charges apply).* Cash only when purchasing at the lot.
+Round-trip cost: only $6 per person. * Cash only when purchasing at the lot.